ATNU/poetic-transformations-server/EndpointList.md

 # View a single version of a poem
-Provide a document path and receive XML file in full.
+Provide a document name and receive XML file in full.
 The path should be retrieved from the information sent in the version index.
 The path must be URL encoded before sending.
-The ```<exist:result>``` tag contains a ```'exist:hits'``` tag that describes the total number of hits.

 ## URL
-/doc/:path
+/doc/:filename

 ## Method
 GET